This blog post was updated on November 15, 2022.

 National Park of American Samoa

 Yep, American Samoa is a territory of the United States, and it’s even got its own national park.
 For a tropical paradise with a South Pacific backdrop featuring swaying palm trees and towering volcanoes as well as plenty of blue water to frolic in, this park ticks all the boxes!
-Traditional Samoan ways of life are preserved here at the only national park situated south of the equator.
+Traditional Samoan ways of life are preserved here at the only U.S. national park situated south of the equator.
 The 9,000-acre coastal park is a protected habitat for a range of birds, fruit bats, and coral reefs.
-Need to get off the beaten path and back on track with the important things in life?
-The National Park of American Samoa — and indeed the entire island of America Samoa — might be just the place for you.

 Theodore Roosevelt National Park